Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

 You can also alter your recipe depending on the season, adding more corn in the winter when energy is important, and flax seeds in the summer when they’re laying eggs again.

-Fill to the top, since the coconut oil won’t really expand in the cold.
+Fill to the top, since the coconut oil won’t expand in the freezer.
 You can add some extra oatmeal or corn on the top as well.

-Remember that the muffin pan will be hot (especially if you let the coconut oil get hotter than 77 degrees), so be careful picking it up and moving it.
+Remember that the pan or molds will be hot so be careful picking it up and moving it.

 Time will vary depending on your freezer.
 I like to make homemade suet cakes for chickens in the evening, then let them freeze overnight.